All States/California/San Jose/General Contracting

 Peak Season

-March through September - dry season for outdoor work and homeowner project planning
+March through October - dry season for exterior work and pre-holiday push for interior projects

 Market estimate